 Varicose vein removal by ligation/stripping procedure requires hospital stay of one or two days, recovery time of one to four weeks, and typically results in extensive bruising of the surgical site.
 The risks of the procedure include sensory nerve injury resulting in pain and numbness, bleeding, deep-vein blood clots, infection, scarring and the anesthetic risk.

 Endoscopic Vein Surgery - This entirely new surgical technique for the treatment of varicose veins is derived from cardiovascular surgery.
 During the surgery, a special endoscope (tiny video camera) is introduced under the skin through an incision just above the knee.
 The varicose veins are then removed through small cuts.
 A further small incision must be performed in the groin area.
-People who have this surgery must have some kind of anesthesia, such as epidural or general anesthesia.
-Because this varicose vein treatment puts high demands on technical equipment of the clinic and requires surgical/endoscopic experience, the procedure is performed in a hospital and usually applied during cardiovascular surgery, or when varicose veins are causing skin ulcers.
-Patients can resume their normal activities within a few week; a recovery period much longer than that needed after endovenous thermal ablation whereby patients return to almost-normal activities even on the next day.
+People who have this varicose vein removal surgery must have some kind of anesthesia, such as epidural or general anesthesia.
+Because this treatment puts high demands on technical equipment of the clinic and requires surgical/endoscopic experience, the procedure is performed in a hospital and usually applied during cardiovascular surgery, or when varicose veins are causing skin ulcers.
+Patients can resume their normal activities within a few weeks; a recovery period much longer than that needed after endovenous thermal ablation, whereby patients return to almost-normal activities even on the next day.

 Transilluminated Powered Phlebectomy (TIPP) - The technique is a variant of ambulatory phlebectomy using the TriVex System.
-This varicose vein treatment modality is carried out in a darkened operating room, where a vascular doctor uses an external transillumination light source device, much like a flashlight, to accurately pinpoint the targeted veins for removal.
+This varicose vein removal modality is carried out in a darkened operating room, where a vascular doctor uses an external transillumination light source device, much like a flashlight, to accurately pinpoint the targeted veins for removal.
 During the procedure, veins are loosened and released from the surrounding tissue with a tumescent anesthetic solution, similar to a liposuction procedure, whereby a special canula is used to cut and then remove the targeted vein by sucking it through a small hole at its tip.
-The technique is only applied to the very superficial veins, the incisions usually do not require stitches, and patients can return to normal activities in 2 to 3 days.
+This varicose vein removal technique is only applied to the very superficial veins, the incisions usually do not require stitches, and patients can return to normal activities in 2 to 3 days.